Promoting Respect for Human Rights and Diversity in Hiring

 (2) Promotion of the Employment of People with Disabilities

 Here at the Tsubaki Group, we are striving to expand employment of people with disabilities in a wide range of fields (including manufacturing worksites, administrative work, and health management) by developing a workplace environment that allows them to engage in work that utilizes their individual talents and aptitudes.
-In FY 2020, we established a special subsidiary with the goal of promoting further employment to ensure legally compliant employment rates at Tsubakimoto Chain.
+In FY 2020, we established a special subsidiary that succeeded in promoting further employment to ensure legally compliant employment rates at Tsubakimoto Chain.

 (3) Active Participation of Seniors

 On April 1, 2020, Tsubakimoto Chain introduced an Age 65 Retirement System, extending the retirement age for Tsubakimoto Chain employees from 60 to 65 years old.
-Since the introduction of the age 60 retirement system in 1946, soon after the end of World War II, we have been working ahead of others in the world by introducing a reemployment system in 1991, in which the age of 65 is the upper limit, and a system in 2003, in which all people who wish to work for general jobs can do so until the age of 65.
+The company introduced an age 60 retirement system in 1946, soon after the end of World War II, we introduced a progressive a reemployment system in 1991, in which the age of 65 is the upper limit, and a system in 2003, in which all people who wish to work for general jobs can do so until the age of 65.
 In 2016, we worked to expand employment opportunities up to the age of 70, creating an environment in which many seniors can continue to work to the full potential of their abilities if they so desire.

 Amid a decline in the working population due to falling birthrates and an aging society, we have introduced this extension of the retirement age as part of our efforts to develop a rewarding environment in which diverse human resources can actively participate, rather than simply as a response to the labor shortage.
 We have also improved employment conditions and continuously applied the benefits provided to employees before age 60.
 The aim is to enhance the sense of solidarity of all employees and lead them to the full use of our comprehensive capabilities by raising awareness as core personnel and creating an environment in which senior employees can work more vigorously by making use of their knowledge, skills, and abundant experience accumulated over many years.